Skip to content

 config save

-Router 2 is an IPSec gateway behind a NAT gateway that need to be directly reachable from Router 6 (then need to use a mediation server).
+Router 2 is an IPsec gateway behind a NAT gateway that needs to be directly reachable from Router 6 (so it needs a mediation server).

-Enable debug mode for IKEv2 into file /var/log/charon.log.
+Enable debug mode for IKEv2 into the file /var/log/charon.log.

 sysrc hostname=R2